 Overall, I'm best at growing lettuces and potatoes.
 The soil temperature is too cool for too long to grow corn, and tomatoes don't like all the alkaline wood ash, though I've since added new top-soil and compost.
 One of the nice things about a vegetable garden is that it can (and should) change each year.
 Fresh home-grown vegetables are always the best!

-It's spring and my vegetable garden is full of flowers.
+Every spring my vegetable garden would be full of flowers.
 But could this simply be the good gardening principle of companion planting?
 I'm not sure that those cute little purple violas would scare any nasties away...

 One Little Plant